 Current Minicourse descriptions and Registration forms are now available in the library or posted on the website, www.minicoursesmadisonlibrary.org.
 The tuition for one course is $95.
 Additional courses are $65 each.
-Checks payable to Friends of the Madison Public Library may be mailed to: Minicourses at Madison Library, P. O. Box 1341, Madison, NJ 07940.
+Checks payable to Friends of the Madison Public Library may be mailed to: Minicourses at Madison Library, P. O. Box 1341, Madison NJ 07940.
 For information, email firstname.lastname@example.org, or leave a voice message at 929-450-7940.
 All proceeds will go to the Madison Public Library.